avidbots/flatland/docs/included_plugins/tricycle_drive.rst

-The plugins makes several assumptions about the robot drive train, and uses these assumptions to extract required geometry parameters such as wheel base and axel track from the robot.
+The plugins makes several assumptions about the robot drive train, and uses these assumptions to extract required geometry parameters such as wheel base and axle track from the robot.

 * Twist yaw rate is the angle of the front wheel
 * Twist x velocity is the velocity at the front wheel